Our Natural Core Active

 Generally Recognized as Safe

-Lambda carrageenan is generally recognized as safe (GRAS) for use in food products by regulatory bodies, including the U.S. Food and Drug Administration (FDA) and the European Food Safety Authority (EFSA).
+Carrageenan is generally recognized as safe (GRAS) and is used in many food products regulated by the U.S. Food and Drug Administration (FDA) and the European Food Safety Authority (EFSA).
 It is extracted from red seaweed and is primarily used as a thickening, stabilizing, and gelling agent in various dairy and plant-based products, including liquid baby formula.

 Science Dispels Controversy